 which liaises research and consultancy and also short courses including Political Awareness and Governance and Scrutiny.

-Award Leader of the University’s Post Graduate Certificate in Governance and Co-Director of the Centre for Social Policy at USW – http://csp.southwales.ac.uk/
+Award Leader of the new All Wales Public Service Graduate programme and Co-Director of the Centre for Social Policy at USW – http://csp.southwales.ac.uk/

 Farrell, C. M. 2017.
 ‘Governance Matters’, in Leadership and Management in the Fire and Rescue Service’, ed. by Pete Murphy and Kirsten Greenhalgh, Springer books.